mendja-al/learning-grid/README.md

 x,y - positive integer

 Turns the indicated pixel on coordinates x and y black.
 If x or y are out of bounds, nothing will happen.

+initGrid()

+Clears the canvas and draws a grid, making the canvas ready for drawing.
+Can be also used to clear the canvas and redraw the grid.